William Montagu Douglas Scott, 6th Duke of Buccleuch: Early life

-Born at Montagu House, Whitehall, Westminster, London, into a family of four boys and three girls, William Henry Walter Montagu Douglas Scott was the eldest son of Walter Montagu Douglas Scott, 5th Duke of Buccleuch & 7th Duke of Queensberry and Lady Charlotte Anne Thynne, daughter of Sir Thomas Thynne, 2nd Marquess of Bath, and the Hon.
+Born at Montagu House, Whitehall, Westminster, London, into a family of seven children, William Henry Walter Montagu Douglas Scott was the eldest son of Walter Montagu Douglas Scott, 5th Duke of Buccleuch & 7th Duke of Queensberry and Lady Charlotte Anne Thynne, daughter of Sir Thomas Thynne, 2nd Marquess of Bath, and the Hon.
 Isabella Elizabeth Byng.
+William was a direct male-line descendant of Charles II through James Scott.

 He was educated at Eton College and at Christ Church, Oxford.

 Career

 He sat as Conservative Member of Parliament for Midlothian from 1853–1868 and from 1874–1880.
 He was also lieutenant colonel of the Midlothian Yeomanry from 1872, as well as serving as Justice of the Peace (JP) for Selkirkshire, Deputy Lieutenant (DL) of Selkirkshire, and Deputy Lieutenant (DL) of Roxburghshire.

 The Political Achievements of the Earl of Dalkeith was a political pamphlet that was published and circulated in Edinburgh during the 1880 United Kingdom general election.
 It was well presented but inside the neatly printed cover, there were just thirty-two blank pages, making it an early empty book.
 The publication was thought to be an effective attack on William Montagu Douglas Scott, 6th Duke of Buccleuch, who lost the seat to William Gladstone by 211 votes.